satellitelayer/infinite-library-babel/README.md

 # Principals Library
-A virtual library for anyone working on Project Daybringer.
+A virtual library for principals.